cherrytrees97/probedesign/README.md

 ATCGATC....ATGACATG
 ```

-Generally, we use [MAFFT](https://mafft.cbrc.jp/alignment/software/) with the --auto flag to prepare our alignments.
+Generally, we use [MAFFT](https://mafft.cbrc.jp/alignment/software/) with the `--auto` flag to prepare our alignments.

 ## Preparing a BLAST database for specificity checks

 If you want to check the specificity of your probes and primers, you will need to create a custom BLAST database containing the sequences that you want to check.

 Sequences for your BLAST database should be obtained from [NCBI Nucleotide](https://www.ncbi.nlm.nih.gov/nucleotide/) in GenBank flat file format.
 Refer to the Appendix for more information on generating an Entrez query.
 Once you have downloaded the Genbank file, you will need to run two helper scripts:
-1. process_genbank_db.py: this script will output a FASTA file containing a sequence for each entry in the Genbank file, as well as parsing out relevant data into a metadata .csv file for easy reference.
+1. `process_genbank_db.py`: this script will output a FASTA file containing a sequence for each entry in the Genbank file, as well as parsing out relevant data into a metadata `.csv` file for easy reference.
 ```
 python ./process_genbank_db.py
 ```
-2. generate_taxid_map.py: this script will output a .txt file in tab delimited format that links the NCBI IDs to the tax IDs.
+2. `generate_taxid_map.py`: this script will output a `.txt` file in tab delimited format that links the NCBI IDs to the tax IDs.
 ```
 python ./generate_taxid_map.py
 ```

-After running both of these scripts, you can use the following command to generate the database, using the FASTA and .txt file as inputs:
+After running both of these scripts, you can use the following command to generate the database, using the FASTA and `.txt` file as inputs:

 ```
 makeblastdb -in $fasta.fasta -parse_seqids -taxid_map $taxid_map.txt -dbtype nucl
 ```

-Additionally, you will need to download the taxdb.tar.gz file provided by [NCBI](https://ftp.ncbi.nlm.nih.gov/blast/db/) in order for BLAST to recognize and convert tax IDs into species names.
+Additionally, you will need to download the `taxdb.tar.gz` file provided by [NCBI](https://ftp.ncbi.nlm.nih.gov/blast/db/) in order for BLAST to recognize and convert tax IDs into species names.
 These files should be stored in the same directory as the database files.

 ## Designing probes with probesearch.py
 Ensure that you have activated the correct conda environment prior to running probesearch.py, and that you have the following files: